 Developing mobile apps using Apache Cordova or any other platform involves constantly deploying your app to real devices.
 This process can become tedious because the phone or tablet must be connected via USB cable to your computer.
 However, you can connect your device via WiFi and deploy and debug your app normally following these steps.

-Connecting your Android device via WiFi
+Connecting Android via WiFi to adb

-- In the same command line, type adb tcpip 5555 to switch ports.
+3. Type adb tcpip 5555 to switch ports.

-- You’ll get the message: restarting in TCP mode port: 5555 after a few seconds.
+2. You’ll get the message: restarting in TCP mode port: 5555 after a few seconds.

-- In older Android devices, tap and hold the WiFi icon and tap your current network.
+1. Tap and hold the WiFi icon and tap your current network.

-- Disconnect the USB cable.
+5. Disconnect the USB cable.

-- Type adb connect 192.168.0.x to connect wirelessly using the IP from your device.
+6. Type adb connect 192.168.0.x to connect the device wirelessly.

 How to find out your IP in newer Android devices